LispCookbook/cl-cookbook/getting-started.md

 But we'll setup our editor to offer a better experience instead of working in this REPL.
 See [editor-support](editor-support.html).

 Lisp is interactive by nature, so in case of an error we enter the debugger.
 This can be annoying in certain cases so you might want to use SBCL's `--disable-debugger` option.

+_Tip: the CLISP implementation has a better default REPL for the terminal (readline capabilities, completion of symbols).
+You can even use `clisp -on-error abort` to have error messages without the debugger.
+It's handy to try things out, but we recommend to set-up one's editor and to use SBCL or CCL for production._

 ## Libraries